f4b6a3/uuid-creator/README.md

 The timestamp bytes in this version are __rearranged__ in a special layout, unlike the time-ordered UUID (version 6).
 This is the only difference between version 1 and version 6.

-The node identifier can be a MAC address, a hash of system information, a user defined number or a random number (default).
+The node identifier can be a MAC address, a hash of system information, a specific number or a random number (default).

 See the section [Node identifier](#node-identifier) to know how to use the environment variable `UUIDCREATOR_NODE` and the system property `uuidcreator.node`.